gaetanlhf/gozimlib/README.md

 Documentation at <https://godoc.org/github.com/tim-st/go-zim>.

-Download and install package `zim` with `go get -u github.com/tim-st/go-zim/...`
+Download and install package `zim` and its tools with `go get -u github.com/tim-st/go-zim/...`

 You can download a ZIM file for testing [here](https://download.kiwix.org/zim/).